Lorenz-127/Student-X/README.md

   I have also re-written the script a bit differently to better suit my needs for this sites purpose and provide a more instructive example.

 ### Confirmation Page
-- The video at the confirmation page is embaded from Code Institute [YouTube Channel](https://www.youtube.com/@CodeinstituteNet)
+- The video at the confirmation page is embed from Code Institute [YouTube Channel](https://www.youtube.com/@CodeinstituteNet)
-- The Link to the 5-day-coding-challenge leads direkt to the origin site on Code Institute [Free Coding Course](https://codeinstitute.net/de/5-day-coding-challenge/)
+- The Link to the 5-day-coding-challenge leads direct to the origin site on Code Institute [Free Coding Course](https://codeinstitute.net/de/5-day-coding-challenge/)
-- The Link to the Article written by Ciara McGlynn leads direkt to the origin site on Code Institutes [Blog Career Change](https://codeinstitute.net/de/blog/why-is-it-important-to-learn-programming/) why is it important to learn programming.
+- The Link to the Article written by Ciara McGlynn leads direct to the origin site on Code Institutes [Blog Career Change](https://codeinstitute.net/de/blog/why-is-it-important-to-learn-programming/) why is it important to learn programming.

 ### Content

-- Slide-in navbar and
+#### Slide-in navbar and Burger menu
-- Burger menu

-  The inspiration for these two features came to me during class.
+  -The inspiration for these two features came to me during class.
 On the one hand, I wanted a burger menu, but not a copy of the Love Running tutorial.
 I also wanted to avoid a simple solution with JavaScript and implement the function with vanilla CSS.
 From the lesson on UX design, I then had the idea for the slide-in menu to deviate sufficiently from the original from the walkthrough project.
-  I got the inspiration from https://www.w3schools.com/howto/howto_js_sidenav.asp and this is my attempt to implemented it without JavaScript.
+    I got the inspiration from [W3School](https://www.w3schools.com/howto/howto_js_sidenav.asp) and this is my attempt to implemented it without JavaScript.

-- "Scroll To Top" Button
+#### "Scroll To Top" Button

-  This feature caught my attention when looking through example projects, shown by our cohort facilitator, where such a button was missing, in addition I added a scroll smooth so that the page can be better perceived.
-Again, I found what I was looking for on W3School.
+  - This feature caught my attention when looking through example projects, shown by our cohort facilitator, where such a button was missing, in addition I added a scroll smooth so that the page can be better perceived.
+Again, I found what I was looking for on [W3School](https://www.w3schools.com/howto/howto_js_sidenav.asp).
 There was only one example with JavaScript, but it gave me enough information to implement the element myself in vanilla CSS.

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial]

-### Media

-- The photos used on the home and sign up page are from This Open Source site
+#### Text Content
-- The images used for the gallery page were taken from this other open source site
+  - The text for the articles relating to career change is paraphrased by me, with inspiration from the site [claremontconsulting.com](https://www.claremontconsulting.com/why-become-a-front-end-developer#:~:text=Front-end%20developers%20have%20a,digital%20products%20is%20incredibly%20rewarding)

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!
+  - In addition, there is some content from the Code Institute website.
+These texts were also paraphrased by me and adapted to the needs of the website.

 ### Acknowledgements